OokTech/TW5-Bob/Configuration.md

   want to use an external image from your computer in your wiki than you need to set this to a parent folder of where the pictures are.
 If none is given than local files aren't served.
+- `fileURLPrefix` is the prefix used to distinguish file links from wikis.
+This has the normal restrictions on names as any URL, so avoid special characters.
+  This defaults to `file` and only have an affect if you have also set `filePathRoot`.
+  Note: If you set this to an empty string it will use the default value of `file` unless you set the `acceptance` value described below.
+This will break things and no tech support will be provided.
+- `mimeMap` lists the file extensions and their associated mime-types that the server is allowed to serve.
+This only has an effect if `filePathRoot` is set.
 - `editionsPath` is the folder that holds any custom editions you want to be able to use when making wikis using the control panel.
 - `suppressBrowser` is only used if you are using the single executable